LumoSQL/archive1-LumoSQL-on-github/doc/using-git-and-github.md

 4. [Create a pull request]

    Authors who prefer to work on the command line may choose to use [hub](https://github.com/github/hub) to submit pull requests.
-UPDATE: As of February 2020 it seems there is a new and better commandline tool; we will update this paragraph when we have spent more time with it.
+UPDATE: As of February 2020 it seems there is a new and better command line tool; we will update this paragraph when we have spent more time with it.

    This project has a preference for keeping the git history clean and easy to follow.
 Version control is important to the project as we are integrating